Electrum Seed Version System¶

 Let n denote the number of entropy bits of the seed, and m the number of bits of difficulty added by key stretching: m = log2(stretching_iterations).
 Let k denote the length of the prefix, in bits.

-On each iteration of the attack, the probability to obtain a valid seed is p = 2^-k
+On each iteration of the attack, the probability of obtaining a valid seed is p = 2^-k

 The number of hashes required to test a candidate seed is: p * (1+2^m) + (1-p)*1 = 1 + 2^(m-k)